ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

 ```

 # Multi-node deployment
 Multi-node Flink deployments are possible.
-The process for how to do this is described in [Multi-node_Intsructions.md](Multi-node_Intsructions.md).
-This document walks through the process of running this pipeline on distributed across multiple nodes step by step.
+The process for how to do this is described in [Multi-node_Instructions.md](Multi-node_Instructions.md).
+This document walks through the process of running this pipeline distributed across multiple nodes step by step.